Elgin O'Hare Western Access (EOWA) Project Overview

 - Relieve congestion near the existing I-290 and Thorndale Avenue interchange, where construction of new interchanges at Elgin O'Hare and I-290, Rohlwing Road, Park Boulevard, and Prospect Avenue will reduce travel times by up to 35 percent

 The Tollway is committed to "Building Green" and minimizing the environmental impact of construction by reducing, recycling and reusing materials.
 In addition, the EOWA Project will feature the restoration, enhancement and protection of wetlands to increase the quality and quantity of the state's wetland resources.
 The Tollway will implement best management practices to address water quality and manage stormwater runoff during construction, operation and maintenance of the roadway.
 The project will also feature the construction of noise walls and pavement surface treatments to reduce traffic noise.
-Sustainable practices will be considered in all aspects of project implementation as outlined in Governor Quinn's Elgin O'Hare Advisory Council's final report.
+Sustainable practices will be considered in all aspects of project implementation as outlined in the Elgin O'Hare Advisory Council's final report.

 Several green initiatives are already being applied on the project including: